-Prerequisite: MM51 Marketing or BF10 Principles of Business and Finance or MH31 Sports and Entertainment Marketing I
+Prerequisite: MM51 Marketing or BF10 Business Essentials or MH31 Sport and Event Marketing I

 In addition to the standard course requirements for Hospitality and Tourism, this honors-level course extends the standard course of study to a more challenging level for the student who is highly motivated, able to work independently, and has a history of high academic achievement.
 Honors credit will be awarded to students that successfully complete an Honors portfolio for the course that consists of college/career-themed projects and assessments.